eclipse-kuksa/kuksa-databroker/doc/quickstart.md

 The quickest possible way to get KUKSA.val up and running

-*Note: The examples in this document do not use TLS or access control.*
+_Note: The examples in this document do not use TLS or access control._

 ## Starting broker

 First we want to run KUKSA.val databroker

 ```
-docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-databrokerdatabroker:master --insecure
+docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-databroker:main --insecure
 ```

 ## Reading and Writing VSS data via CLI

 You can interact with the VSS datapoints using the cli clients.
 The first option is databroker-cli.

 This is, how you start it:

 ```
-docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-databrokerdatabroker-cli:master
+docker run -it --rm --net=host ghcr.io/eclipse-kuksa/kuksa-databroker-cli:main
 ```

 Here is how you can use it: